Notice to Buyers and Seller:

 “The Purchaser” shall mean the highest bidder to whom the Lot is knocked down subject to the provisions set out herein and shall include a person who is the vendor or member of a per vendor partnership.

-“Lot” shall mean and include horses of all descriptions offer for sale by Monart Equestrian.
+“Lot” shall mean and include horses of all descriptions offer for sale by The Monart Sale.

 “Sales Complex” means any premises being permanent, temporary or otherwise used by the Auctioneers in any Sales.